 Other Articles That Support Aromatherapy

 Smith's article is not the only one talking about aromatherapy.
-Lynne Edel, who is an aromatherapy instructor, speaks about how aromatherapy is beneficial on a physical, mental, and spiritual level in her article, Holistic Aromatherapy.
-She focuses the article on a research study that proves essential oils can be used to curb nicotine withdrawal and help them quit smoking altogether.
-Edel is one of the few who is licensed in the art of aromatherapy and actively teaches it at Langara College.
+Lynne Edel, an aromatherapy instructor, discusses how aromatherapy is beneficial on a physical, mental, and spiritual level in her article Holistic Aromatherapy.
+In it, she focuses on a research study proving that essential oils can be used to curb nicotine withdrawal and help someone quit smoking altogether.
+Edel is one of the few licensed in the art of aromatherapy and actively teaches it at Langara College.

-Even licensed professionals aside, you can find a variety of self-help blogs that highly promote the use of aromatherapy and essential oils to better your health and mood.
+You can also find a variety of self-help blogs that highly promote the use of aromatherapy and essential oils to improve your health and mood.